Food

 - specifying substances not to be contained or limiting the amount thereof;

-- provisions regarding labeling and description.
+- provisions regarding labelling and description.

 Standards may be prescribed for the composition of food.
 Failure to sell conforming food is an offence.
-Where a standard has been prescribed in terms of composition by reference and are sold (etc.) by reference, then if the brand is found not to conform, the Minister may prohibit the importation and sale of food of that brand or trade description.
+Where a standard has been prescribed in terms of composition by reference and is sold (etc.) Â by reference, then if the brand is found not to conform, the Minister may prohibit the importation and sale of food of that brand or trade description.
 Failure to comply is an offence.

 The Minister may make regulations requiring suppliers of food